simonyang0608/MultiLayer-Perceptron/README.md

 ![20230210_214135](https://user-images.githubusercontent.com/31026907/218107731-bb23dd17-0435-4c62-8688-4c06e4bf7af7.gif)

 # Conclusion
-### Different size of hidden layer with suitable learning rate will tend to get good result of convergence (no matter the size of sample set)
+### Different size of hidden layer with suitable learning rate will tend to get good result of convergence (no matter the size of sample set).

 - Small size (below 20) hidden layer with the learning rate ranging from 0.08~0.007 will tend to get good result.